 Our evaluation of risk in maintaining the allowance for loan losses includes the review of all loans on which the collectibility of principal may not be reasonably assured.
-We consider the following factors as part of this evaluation: historical loan loss experience; payment status; the estimated value of the underlying collateral; loans originated in areas outside of the historic market area for loan activity; trends in loan volume; and national and local economic conditions.
+We consider the following factors as part of this evaluation: historical loan loss experience; known and inherent risks in the loan portfolio; the estimated value of the underlying collateral; and current economic and market trends.
 There may be other factors that may warrant consideration in maintaining an allowance at a level sufficient to provide for probable loan losses.
-Although our management believes that it has established and maintained the allowance for loan losses to reflect losses inherent in our portfolio, based on its evaluation of the factors noted above, future additions may be necessary if economic and other conditions differ substantially from the current operating environment.
+Although our management believes that it has established and maintained the allowance for loan losses at adequate levels, based on its evaluation of risk, future additions may be necessary if economic and other conditions differ substantially from the current operating environment.